JustMog/Mog-VCV/README.md

 Nodes 1 and 9 can be "bypassed" with the buttons next to them.
 When in bypass mode, a node will still relay to the node outputs as normal, but will skip outputting its own value to the main cv output and relaying to the main gate output.

-Though Network will work just fine when sent triggers, it actually takes and relays any input signal, triggering when the input goes from <=0 to >0.
+Though Network will work just fine when sent triggers, it actually takes and relays any input signal, triggering when the input exceeds a threshold of 0.00001v.
 When relaying input signals, the maximum value of the two inputs is relayed.

 Finding creative uses for this is left up to the reader.